Sorbonne to restage play branded racist

 The director of the play, Philippe Brunet, has taken to Facebook to explain that skin colour in ancient Greece had different connotations to the idea of race that emerged during the transatlantic slave trade and its aftermath.
 “The difference is ethno-geographic rather than race,” Brunet says in a statement on Facebook.

 It is illegal to collect statistics on race in France, unlike many other countries in Europe.
+Although surveys can be conducted under special circumstances.
 The ideal is that minorities will assimilate and become French – which has led to rights activists accusing the French government of whitewashing black identities.

 At the Sorbonne the pursuit of creative expression supersedes all, including racial identity.
 “We cannot accept this form of censorship, from people with no moral or intellectual authority,” says Tallon.